shubshres/Coffee-Machine-Procedural/README.md

 # Coffee-Machine-Python
-Created a short coffee machine program in python that allows users to purchase an espresso, latte, or cappuccino
+Created a short coffee machine program in python that allows users to purchase an espresso, latte, or cappuccino utilizing procedural programming.